konstruktoid/hardened-images/README.md

 scripts.
 It will then remove any old versions of the box before generating a new one.

-`packer build -force -timestamp-ui ubuntu-hardened-20.04-packer.json` is the `packer` command used if all files are valid.
+`packer build -force -timestamp-ui -var-file <var-file> ubuntu-hardened-packer.pkr.hcl` is the `packer` command used if all files are valid.

 ## Using the box in a Vagrantfile